MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * With post-meeting app experience, users can view the results of the meeting such as, poll survey results or feedback and other app content.
 An app that provides a post-meeting experience must be relevant to the workflow of the meeting and offer value to the user. [*Mandatory Fix*]

 * With the in-meeting app experience, you can engage meeting participants during the meeting and enhance the meeting experience for all the attendees.
-Attendees must not be taken outside the Teams meeting to complete core user workflows of the app. [*Mandatory Fix*]
+Attendees mustn't be taken outside the Teams meeting to complete core user workflows of the app. [*Mandatory Fix*]

    :::image type="content" source="../../../../assets/images/submission/validation-in-meeting-outside-teams-core-workflows.png" alt-text="Graphic shows an example of an in-meeting experience redirecting user outside Teams for completing core app functionality.":::